In this chapter, you will learn about the basic concepts of data schemas and how data are independent of one another within a database.

 - View Schema

-Logical schema can be defined as the design of database at logical level.
-In this level, the programmers as well as the database administrator (DBA) work.
-At this level data can be described as certain types of data records which can be stored in the form of data structures.
-However, the internal details (such as implementation of data structure) will be remaining hidden at this level.
+A logical schema can be defined as the design of the database at its logical level.
+In this level, the programmers, as well as the database administrator (DBA), work.
+At this level, data can be described as certain types of data records that can be stored in the form of data structures.
+However, the internal details (such as an implementation of data structure) will be remaining hidden at this level.

-View schema can be defined as the design of database at view level which generally describes end-user interaction with database systems.
+View schema can be defined as the design of the database at the view level, which generally describes end-user interaction with database systems.

-For example: Let suppose, you are storing students’ information in a student’s table.
-At physical level these records are described as chunks of storage (in bytes, gigabytes, terabytes or higher) in memory and these elements often remain hidden from the programmers.
-Then comes the logical level; here in logical level these records can be illustrated as fields and attributes along with their data type(s), their relationship among each other can be logically implemented.
-The programmers generally work at this level because they are aware of such things about database systems.
-At view level, user can able to interact with system, with the help of GUI and enter the details at the screen.
-The users are not aware of the fact how the data is stored and what data is stored; such details are hidden from them.
+For example: Let suppose you are storing students' information on a student's table.
+At the physical level, these records are described as chunks of storage (in bytes, gigabytes, terabytes, or higher) in memory, and these elements often remain hidden from the programmers.
+Then comes the logical level; here at a logical level, these records can be illustrated as fields and attributes along with their data type(s); their relationship with each other can be logically implemented.
+Programmers generally work at this level because they are aware of such things about database systems.
+At view level, a user can able to interact with the system, with the help of GUI, and enter the details on the screen.
+The users are not aware of the fact of how the data is stored and what data is stored; such features are hidden from them.

 Detail Explanation on 3 Layers of Schema

-It must also check the schemas for consistency; which means, the DBMS must check that each external schema is derivable from the conceptual schema, and must use the information in the conceptual schema for mapping among those external schema and the internal schema.
-It also allows any differences in entity names; attribute names, attribute order, data types, and so on, to be determined.
+It must also check the schemas for consistency; which means, the DBMS must verify that each external schema is derivable from the conceptual schema, and must use the information in the conceptual schema for mapping among those external schemas and the internal schema.
+It also allows any differences in entity names, attributes names, attributes order, data types, and so on, to be determined.
 Lastly, each external schema is related to the conceptual schema by the external/conceptual mapping.
-This enables the DBMS to map names in the user’s view on to the relevant part of the conceptual schema.
+This enables the DBMS to map names in the user's view on the relevant part of the conceptual schema.